cyrille-feu/Graph-Representation/README.md

 # Graph-Representation

 Using networkX to:
-\beging{itemize}
-\item plot the degree distribution of the networks,
+-plot the degree distribution of the networks,
-\item count the number of cycles of length 4,
+-count the number of cycles of length 4,
-\item construct the adjacency matrix for the bipartite graph,
-\item Calculate the average degree
+-construct the adjacency matrix for the bipartite graph, -Calculate the average degree
-\end{itemize}